Joey Meneses Player Props: Nationals vs. Giants

-On Friday, Joey Meneses (.615 slugging percentage in past 10 games, including four home runs) and the Washington Nationals play the San Francisco Giants, whose starting pitcher will be Alex Wood.
-First pitch is at 7:05 PM ET.
+The Washington Nationals, including Joey Meneses and his .667 slugging percentage over his past 10 games, take on starter Logan Webb and the San Francisco Giants at Nationals Park, Saturday at 7:05 PM ET.

 Joey Meneses Game Info & Props vs. the Giants